Reconfigurable-Computing-CalPoly-Pomona/human_action_recognization-/README.md

 #### Building this project

-This project contains source code for RSA algorithm implemented in VHDL and Qiskit.
+This project contains source code for Tensorflow InceptionV3 and PyTorch 3D Convolutional Network algorithm.
 Here are steps in building this project.

 1. Clone this repository.
 2. Download the dataset from [UCF101](http://crcv.ucf.edu/data/UCF101/UCF101.rar) and extract.